 That begs the all-important question: what is the best type of vitamin C, and how do you get it?

 The most common form of vitamin C is ascorbic acid.
 That is the proper chemical form of vitamin C — the actual stripped-down, isolated molecule.
 Most vitamin C supplements are in this form, and are synthetic.

 There is also sodium ascorbate.
 This essentially is sodium bonded with ascorbic acid.
 Vitamin C is actually used by the body by special sodium-dependent transporters, so the general theory is that pairing it with sodium increases absorption.
 This, too, is usually synthetic.

 There is also calcium ascorbate, also known as ester-C. Some say this is better absorbed than ascorbic acid, and gentler on the stomach.

 And, less commonly, there is liposomal vitamin C. This is essentially mixing a form of lecithin with vitamin C, which makes it fat-soluble and is supposed to increase absorption.
 (Usually it is soy lecithin bonded with ascorbic acid, synthetic.
 Sometimes it is sunflower lecithin.)
 Many people claim that this is the best therapeutic type.

 The other types of vitamin C are mostly food-based.
 They’re ascorbic acid, too, but they come with a number of naturally-occurring other vitamins, minerals, and flavonoids.
-Many believe that vitamin C is better absorbed when it is taken with these naturally-occurring co-factors.
-But, some studies say there isn’t a difference.
+Research shows synthetic and food-derived variations of vitamin C are chemically identical, but it’s thought that vitamin C is better absorbed when consumed with its naturally-occurring co-factors, macro/micronutrients, and phytochemicals.